 - How often are their websites offline?

-- Are they reporting analytics to you in a way that tells you if you are succeeding in your web presence?
+- Are they reporting analytics to you in a way that tells you if your web presence is successful?

-- Are they tracking if people are engaging with your website in a way that is producing leads for you?
+- Are they tracking whether people are engaging with your website in a way that produces leads for you?

 - Are they sitting down with you to review analytics to find out how to get more out of your website?